FlorianS4/project_4_django/README.md

 ![Banner desktop login view](/docs/readme-images/banner-desktop-login.png)
 ![Banner desktop logged in view](/docs/readme-images/banner-desktop-loggedin.png)

-- In the banner the user has options depending if they are looged in or not.
+- In the banner the user has options of buttons depending if they are logged in or not.
 - The same options exists on mobile.

 ![Banner mobile view](/docs/readme-images/banner-mobile-view.png)